kimslawson/fujigolf/README.md

 “Mount Fuji” is procedurally generated.
 Any similarity to actual mountains, living or dead, is purely coincidental.

 ## Colophon&nbsp;&nbsp;🧰
 Golf on Mount Fuji would not have been possible without standing on the shoulders of giants.
-I owe a large debt of gratitude to @dmsc for basicParser, @skr for MacTurban, and @mozzwald and @tschak909 for the wonderful FujiNet adapter (ALL HAIL THE FUJINET!)
+I owe a large debt of gratitude to the following AtariAge users: @dmsc for basicParser, @skr for MacTurban, @luckybuck for Sublime Text integration and @mozzwald and @tschak909 for the wonderful FujiNet adapter (ALL HAIL THE FUJINET!)

 ## Source code&nbsp;&nbsp;💻
 Please find the commented source code below (if you are curious).
 You may also wish to look at the obfuscated source code (if you are masochistic).